Welcome to Starling Class!

-Our spelling test will take place each Friday-please practise spellings and the rules which the children will be learning in our phonics sessions and ensure spelling books are sent in each week.
+Once up and running later in the Autumn Term our spelling tests will take place each Friday-please practise spellings and the rules which the children will be learning in our phonics sessions and ensure spelling books are sent in each week.

 Homework will be daily reading of between 10/15 minutes, practice of weekly spellings, fantastic facts and MyMaths as set.